nlemoine/acf-country/README.md

 #### Zip

-[Download](https://github.com/nlemoine/acf-country/archive/master.zip) the plugin and extract the plugin to your plugins folder.
+[Download the plugin](https://github.com/nlemoine/acf-country/releases/latest) and extract the archive to your plugins folder.

 #### Composer